MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 > [!NOTE]
 > - To enable Task Recorder to capture screenshots and include them in Microsoft Word documents that are generated, you must install a pre-release Chrome extension. <!---For instructions about how to install the extension, see [Screenshot Extension setup](../../dev-itpro/user-interface/task-recorder).-->
 > - The Workflow Editor and Report Designer for Financial reporting are started as ClickOnce applications.
 They require a 64-bit-compatible operating system.
 Only Microsoft Edge and Internet Explorer (on a supported version of Microsoft Windows) support ClickOnce applications out of the box.
 If you're using Chrome, you must install a ClickOnce extension, such as [Meta4](https://chrome.google.com/webstore/detail/meta4-clickonce-launcher/jkncabbipkgbconhaajbapbhokpbgkdc) to use ClickOnce applications.
 If you use Chrome in incognito mode, make sure that the ClickOnce extension is also enabled for incognito mode.
-> - To preview PDF files, we recommend that you use browsers such as Microsoft Edge (latest publicly available version) on Windows 10, or Google Chrome (latest publicly available version) on Windows 10, Windows 8.1, Windows 8, Windows 7, or Google Nexus 10 tablet.
+> - To preview PDF files, we recommend that you use browsers such as Microsoft Edge (latest publicly available version) on Windows 11, 10 or Google Chrome (latest publicly available version) on Windows 11, 10, 8.1, 8, 7, or Google Nexus 10 tablet.

 ### Supported web browsers for Cloud POS

 Cloud point of sale (POS) can run in any of the following web browsers that run on the specified operating systems:

-- Microsoft Edge (latest publicly available version) on Windows 10
+- Microsoft Edge (latest publicly available version) on Windows 11, 10
-- Chrome (latest publicly available version) on Windows 10, Windows 8.1, or Windows 7
+- Chrome (latest publicly available version) on Windows 11, 10, 8.1, 7

 ## Network requirements